vanheeringen-lab/seq2science/docs/content/workflows/atac_seq.md

 In this case peaks of the two liver samples (GSMabc and GSMxzy) will be combined by e.g. IDR.

 ##### Keep
 By setting `biological_replicates` to keep, all biological replicates are analyzed individually.
-The `biological_replicate` column is ignored.
+The `biological_replicates` column is ignored.

 ##### Irreproducible Discovery Rate (IDR)
 One of the more common methods to combine biological replicates is by the irreproducible discovery rate ([idr](https://github.com/kundajelab/idr)).
 Shortly; idr sorts all the peaks of two replicates separately on their significance.
 Since true peaks should be very significant for both replicates these peaks will be one of the highest sorted peaks.
 As peaks get less and less true (and thus their significance) their ordering also becomes more random between the samples.
 The idr method then only keeps the peak that overlap *nonrandomly* between the samples.
 The idr method only works for two replicates, so can not be used when you have more than 2 (`n == 2`).
 IDR can be turned on by setting `biological_replicates` to idr.